fabien-roy/glo-3112-project/backend/README.md

 yarn test
 ```

-TODO : Change this is no test are put here (let's use integration tests with docker-compose!)
+TODO : Change this if no test are put here (let's use integration tests with docker-compose!)

 ### Verify code style